sufirumii/Final-Year-Project-Aetherion-VZ-Alpha-400B-/README.md

 For this project, Maverick replaced an earlier, locally-hosted **GPT4All** reasoning model that had been used for on-device inference during initial development, once API access to a stronger model became practical.

+---

+## Disease Models Integrated

-### Vision Backbone — ResNet50
+### CNN Model for Vision : ResNet50

 All 14 diagnostic classifiers are built on **ResNet50**, a 50-layer convolutional network from the ResNet ("Residual Network") family.
 Its defining feature is the **residual/skip connection** — each block learns a residual function relative to its input rather than an unreferenced mapping, which lets gradients flow through very deep networks during backpropagation without vanishing.
 This is what makes it practical to train a network this deep at all, and is a large part of why ResNet50 remains a standard transfer-learning backbone for medical imaging tasks with comparatively small, specialized datasets — exactly the situation with each of the 14 datasets below.

----

-## Multi-Disease Classification Engine

 14 independently fine-tuned ResNet50 models, each trained on a distinct real-world medical imaging dataset, served through a unified Flask inference API with dynamic model-switching: